Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the Cell object by the DisplayName of PivotField
+Gets the [Cell](../../com.aspose.cells/cell) object by the display name of PivotField.

 **Parameters:**
 | Parameter | Type | Description |